COSD-PANDA/seaboard/src/_datasets/revolving-loan-fund-coverage.md

 maintainer: City of San Diego
 maintainer_email: data@sandiego.gov
 ---
-The [San Diego Regional Revolving Loan Fund]('https://www.sandiego.gov/economic-development/business/financing/'){:target="_blank" rel="noopener"}
-operates in San Diego and Chula Vista to provide small business assistance and generate neighborhood commercial district revitalization.
+The <a href="https://www.sandiego.gov/economic-development/business/financing/" target="_blank" rel="noopener">San Diego Regional Revolving Loan Fund</a> operates in San Diego and Chula Vista to provide small business assistance and generate neighborhood commercial district revitalization.
 <!--more-->

 The fund includes a $1.5 million grant from the Economic Development Administration plus a matching amount from the two cities.
 The $3 million available to expanding businesses supplements private financing for the acquisition of new or rehabilitated buildings and fixed machinery and equipment, working capital and soft costs.